 \subsection{Local Optimality}

-A function $f$ has a local optimum at the point $x \in \mathcal{X}^n$ if there is some neighborhood of $x$ such that $f$ does not increase in that neighborhood.
-The definition of neighborhood is metric dependent, and in the interest of keeping our results applicable to a wide variety of spaces, we will choose the metric to be the Hamming distance.
-For any two vectors $x,y \in\mathcal{X}^n$, the Hamming distance is the number of entries in which the two vectors differ.
-For the purposes of this paper, we will restrict our definition of local optimality to vectors within Hamming distance one:
+A function $f$ is said to have a local optimum at the point $x \in \prod_i\mathcal{X}_i$ if there is some neighborhood of the point $x$ such that $f$ does not increase in that neighborhood.

+The definition of neighborhood is metric dependent, and in the interest of keeping our results applicable to a wide variety of spaces, we choose the metric to be the Hamming distance.
+For any two vectors $x,y \in\prod_i\mathcal{X}_i$, the Hamming distance is the number of entries in which the two vectors differ.
+For the purposes of this paper, we will restrict our definition of local optimality to vectors within Hamming distance one.

-\begin{definition} $x \in \mathcal{X}^n$ is a \textbf{local minimum} of the objective function, $f$, if for every vector $y$ that has at most one entry different from $x$, $f(x) \leq f(y)$. \end{definition}
+\begin{definition} $x \in \prod_i\mathcal{X}_i$ is a \textbf{local minimum} of the objective function, $f$, if for every vector $y$ that has at most one entry different from $x$, $f(x) \leq f(y)$. \end{definition}